 These terms are rarely used and often this range of frequencies are included in the Gamma range.
 They are very hard to measure but some reports refer to them as being the source of loving kindness, empathy and high awareness states.

 Again these benefits are usually included in the Gamma range but experience in creating sessions for people that include this level of stimulation has produced some quite dramatic results.

-In summary, your moment to moment state is naturally linked to your brainwave patterns.
+In summary, your moment to moment state is naturally linked to your brainwave frequencies and patterns.
 An imbalance or over stimulation in one range can create a number of mental challenges ranging from ADHD to anxiety.